-All adult outpatient services are available for individuals 18 years of age and older and are available at the St. Catharines Site, Greater Niagara General Site and the Welland Site, unless otherwise specified.
+All adult outpatient services are available for individuals 18 years of age and older and are available at the St. Catharines, Niagara Falls and Welland sites, unless otherwise specified.
 To ensure timely and efficient access to Outpatient Mental Health and Addiction Services, please complete referral form in full.
-Please note, incomplete referral forms will not be processed and returned to referral source.
-All adult services are processed through the Central Intake Service at the St. Catharines Site.

 The referral form can be found here.
 The referral form can be printed and faxed to: 905-704-4420.
 For any questions, please call: 905-378-4647, ext.
 49613.